 The main ingredients in traditional enchilada sauce can vary slightly depending on regional and personal preferences, but they typically include tomatoes, onions, garlic, chili peppers (such as jalapeños or dried chili powder), and various spices like cumin, oregano, and paprika.
 The sauce is usually simmered to blend the flavors and develop a balanced taste.

-Use this enchiladas sauce in this Chili's copycat Chicken Enchilada Soup or in these Carne Enchiladas - both are fantastic recipes!
+Use this enchiladas sauce in this Chili's copycat Chicken Enchilada Soup these fabulous Carne Enchiladas, or Chicken Enchiladas - they're fantastic recipes!

 Simple